The Waddington Medal Lecture 2014 now online

 The Musculoskeletal System, from development to disease

-This meeting is being held jointly with the British Society for Matrix Biology (BSMB) at the University of East Anglia, 1-3 September 2014
+Held jointly with the British Society for Matrix Biology (BSMB)

 This is a multidisciplinary conference on the musculoskeletal system.